 Footnotes

-1. Numbers have been rounded to the nearest 10.
+National and regional numbers have been rounded to the nearest 10.
+Figures in some tables may be suppressed, denoted by a 'c'.
 Historical data may differ from older publications which is mainly due to amendments made by local authorities after the previous publication.
-Figures exclude children looked after under a series of short-term placements.

 Variable names and descriptions